 Canada’s federal law is loyal towards casino gambling and online sports betting: the government allows each province to make its own laws regarding each gambling activity.
 This year became the beginning of the new era for Canadian bettors: the latest sports betting news say legislation changed to allow punters to get more of their sports betting experience and boost Canadian gambling revenue.

-Before we start, let’s determine two types of legal online betting in Canada.
+Before we start, let’s determine two types of legal online sports betting in Canada.
 Every province has its lottery that offers gambling activities, including sports bets; such lottery sites are a bit different from classical online sportsbooks, but there is no local alternative to them.
 However, you can choose offshore betting too: it is not prohibited, and your only concern is to find a site that accepts Canadian sports bettors.

 This guide will tell you about internal sports betting rules in each Canadian province and provide you with valuable tips on choosing a sportsbook.
 Besides, we prepared a quick review on the top popular Canadian sports and teams and, of course, a list of the best sports betting sites in Canada.